 Radio Frequency “RF” Exposure Guidelines in Canada, are under the jurisdiction of Health Canada who has developed and established Safety Code 6 to offer federal guidelines for safe Radio Frequency Wave exposure levels.
 These limits are in the range of 2,000,000 to 10,000,000 microwatts per square meter and are based solely on the short term thermal effects or the heating of body tissue.
 Adverse biological effects have been documented at levels far below Safety Code 6 guidelines.
 No Canadian biological exposure guidelines exist for long term exposure to low level Radio Frequency.
 The same is true for the USA.

-From our experience and positive EMF and RF mitigation results we recommend the use of the Precautionary EMF Exposure Guidelines and RF or Radio Frequency Exposure Guidelines for Sleeping Areas].
-You will note that acceptable levels in Canada and the USA far exceed these guidelines as well as the recommendations of the Bioinitiative Report (prepared by a group of international scientists).
+From our experience and positive EMF and RF mitigation results, we recommend the use of the Precautionary EMF Exposure Guidelines and RF or Radio Frequency Exposure Guidelines for Sleeping Areas.
+Please note that acceptable levels in Canada and the USA far exceed these guidelines as well as the recommendations of the Bioinitiative Report (prepared by a group of international scientists).